Teqblaze

 How common is full-stack in-house among companies?

-According to IAB stats, only 18% of advertisers may boast of having a full ad tech stack for programmatic real-time bidding.
-That's not surprising since the development of your own DSP might take too much time and effort.
-You need to hire ad tech engineers, undergo a long development cycle, provide a budget for maintenance, and literally “reinvent the wheel” creating ad-server and bidder features for your DSP.
+A recent Programmatic Transparency Benchmark reveals that the loss of media productivity increased by 6.6 percentage points in 2025.
+These numbers emphasize the importance for advertisers to get a better control over the tech stack.
+Meanwhile, the development of your own DSP might take too much time and effort.
+You need to hire ad tech engineers, undergo a long development cycle, provide a budget for maintenance, and literally “reinvent the wheel” by creating ad-server and bidder features for your DSP.

-Along with these complexities, advertisers may significantly improve ad performance and eliminate commissions, having their own DSP under control.
+Along with these complexities, advertisers may significantly improve ad performance and eliminate commissions by having their own DSP under control.

-In 2023 global programmatic advertising spending has grown to more than $557 billion from $493 billion established in 2022.
-At the same time, the programmatic’s share is expected to increase even more in the coming years.
+In 2030, global programmatic advertising spending is expected to reach $1.295.32 billion.
+At the same time, the programmatic share is expected to increase even more in the coming years.

 How does a demand-side platform work?